Listing Websites about Concussion Health

 Concussion - Harvard Health

 (5 days ago) A concussion is a short-term disturbance in brain function caused by a head injury.
-A concussion often causes: Loss of consciousness lasting less than 30 minutes or no loss of consciousness at all.
+A concussion often causes: Confusion, headache or dizziness.
+Loss of consciousness lasting less than 30 minutes or no loss of consciousness at all.
 Loss of memory (amnesia) lasting less than 24 hours.
-Most head injuries happen during motor vehicle accidents, falls, sports and assaults.

 What to Expect After a Concussion - Beaumont Health